SihamBeldjoudi/3D-Table-Projection-with-Rotary-Pinhole-Camera-Model/README.md

 - **3D Graphics and Rendering**: Understand how 3D objects are projected onto a 2D screen, an essential concept in computer graphics.
 - **Computer Vision and Robotics**: Gain insight into how rotary camera models and perspective transformations can be applied in object recognition, SLAM, and other vision-based applications.

----

-This extended description provides additional insights into each component, usage instructions, and potential applications, making it suitable for a GitHub repository aimed at an audience interested in graphics, camera modeling, or 3D-to-2D transformations.